timothyb0912/blog/_posts/2021-10-10-Questions-for-introspection.md

 ### Definitions
-- "What decisions are we making that are leading to our consequences?"
+- "What decisions are we making that are leading to our consequences/outcomes?"
 - "What circumstances / external factors are leading to our consequences?"
-- "What are our primary consequences?"
+- "What are our primary consequences or outcomes?"
   "I.e., what directly results from our decisions?"
-- "What are our secondary consequences?"
+- "What are our secondary consequences or outcomes?"
   "I.e., what do our primary consequences lead to?"